-The Coast Guard considered the environmental impact of this rule and concluded that, under Figure 2-1, paragraph 34(g) of Commandant Instruction M16745.1C, this rule is categorically excluded from further environmental documentation.
+The Coast Guard considered the environmental impact of this rule and concluded that, under figure 2-1, paragraph 32(e), of Commandant Instruction M16475.lD, this rule be categorically excluded from further environmental documentation.
+A "Categorical Exclusion Determination" is available in the docket where indicated under ADDRESSES.

-List of Subjects in 33 CFR Part 165
+List of Subjects in 33 CFR Part 117